orbisgis/h2gis/docs/ST_ClusterWithin.md

 ST_ClusterWithin is a spatial clustering function that groups geometries into clusters based on a maximum distance between them.
 This function is equivalent to ST_ClusterDBSCAN with minPoints = 0, meaning every geometry is considered as a potential cluster center.

-⚠️ Important Note: This function loads all geometries into memory to compute clusters.
-For large datasets, this may consume significant memory resources.
+⚠️ Important Note: For large datasets, create a spatial index (e.g., CREATE SPATIAL INDEX idx_name ON table_name (geom)) before running the function.
+This significantly speeds up the clustering process by reducing the search space for neighboring points.

 ## Example